He Told Me To Stop!

 Peter Drucker once said, “We spend a lot of time helping leaders learn what to do.
 We do not spend enough time teaching leaders what to stop.
 Half of the leaders I have met don’t need to learn what to do.
 They need to learn what to stop.”

 When we think about how to achieve success, we often focus on the skills and habits we need to learn and add to our lives.
-But I learnt that sometimes the key to success actually lies in our ability to stop certain habits and behaviors, which prevent most people from achieving real success.
+But I learned that sometimes the key to success actually lies in our ability to stop certain habits and behaviors, which prevent most people from achieving real success.

 If you’re at all like I was, then you need to stop these 15 bad habits, that might be holding you back from achieving your full potential and future success.